bigmlcom/bigml-node/docs/index.md

 the `project` reference from its originating source.
 Projects are handled through `bigml.Project`.

-- **samples** These resources provide quick acces to your raw data.
+- **samples** These resources provide quick access to your raw data.
 They are objects cached in-memory by the server that can be queried for subsets of data by limiting their size, the fields or the rows returned.
 Samples are handled